Quantum theory of molecular orientations

 For example, consider \ce{H2} --- a perrotationally $\D{\infty}$-symmetric molecule that \textit{cannot} be treated the same way as a dumbbell.
 Molecule-frame rotations that permute its identical spin-half hydrogen nuclei must result in a spin-statistics phase of $-1$.
-Admissible states are split into two species --- para and ortho --- with the required phase coming from either the nuclear-spin or the \ifthenelse{\equal{\PeelOffMain}{0}}{ rotational factor (see Sec.~\ref{sec:toy-model} and Example~\ref{ex:deuterium-a2}). }{ rotational factor. }
+Admissible states are split into two isomers --- para and ortho --- with the required phase coming from either the nuclear-spin or the \ifthenelse{\equal{\PeelOffMain}{0}}{ rotational factor (see Sec.~\ref{sec:toy-model} and Example~\ref{ex:deuterium-a2}). }{ rotational factor. }

 Basis states of para hydrogen consist of the same even-$\ell$ rotational states as a dumbbell, tensored with the anti-symmetric (singlet) nuclear-spin state.
 States of ortho hydrogen consist of rotational states of \textit{odd} angular momentum, tensored with symmetric (triplet) nuclear-spin states.
-The existence of the odd-momentum ortho species shows that perrotationally symmetric molecules (such as hydrogen and deuterium) can occupy momentum states inaccessible to rotationally symmetric molecules with the same symmetry (such as disulfur).
+The existence of the odd-momentum ortho isomer shows that perrotationally symmetric molecules (such as hydrogen and deuterium) can occupy momentum states inaccessible to rotationally symmetric molecules with the same symmetry (such as disulfur).